 - Then add the drained pasta to the sauce and stir together.
 Cook on a low heat for 3-5 minutes, until the pasta is done to your liking and the sauce has thickened slightly.

-- Serve with a simple salad or vegetables and a glass of Sauvignon Blanc.
+- Serve with a simple salad or vegetables.